 Once they've been telecommuting for a few weeks, check-in again.
 Find out what's working, and what isn't.
 Adjust as you go to ensure both the employee and manager are satisfied with the situation.
 Decide what the appropriate cadence is for these check-ins, and make sure they are happening.

 For those considering offering telecommuting options to their employees, or for those who already do, here are some additional ways to ensure these effective conversations are taking place:

 Exactly what you provide depends on the agreement made with employees, and beyond the computer hardware, ensure you have the technology set up to make communicating and collaborating easy between team members.

 Also provide training for these programs for those who aren't familiar to avoid delays in communication.
-Use internal chat platforms (such as Slack or Zoom), SharePoint, and shared folders that are accessible remotely.
+Use internal chat platforms (such as Slack, Microsoft Teams or Zoom), SharePoint, and shared folders that are accessible remotely.
 The technological form of collaboration should be made easy.